axlan/lan_pets/README.md

 When it comes to discovering the presence of devices on the network, there are a few important behaviors I noticed.
 First, to get the MAC address of the devices it's scanning, it needs to be on the same LAN segment.
 Second, it's behavior is very different when it is run as a privileged (root) user.
 I found that when running without root, less devices were discovered, and the broadcasts NMAP was sending would wake Windows machines from sleep.

 # TODO

-Add a "last seen" timestamp to discovery to potentially age out ephemeral devices Add button to do full NMAP scan on device and save result for viewing.
+Add SNMP to router to populate detected devices Refactor services to run in seperate threads / make get function fully generic Formalize the plugin interface for discovery, availability, bandwidth, or other metrics Add button to do full NMAP scan on device and save result for viewing.
-On management page, show last seen info
 When pihole 6 is released, add integration into pihole API Have option to use NMAP for ping?
 Handle case where device has mutliple NIC's